-- 1. Initiate and facilitate communication to meet the needs of patients and families. - 2.
-Collaborate with patients, families, and health care team members to promote quality care. - 3.
+- 1. Initiate and facilitate timely communication to meet the needs of patients and families - 2.
+Collaborate with patients, families, and health care team members in a timely manner to promote quality care. - 3.
 Function as a member of the interdisciplinary health care team.